-The Bonds are being issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 30, Texas Water Code, as amended, Chapter 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board on August 28, 2013.
+The Bonds are being issued pursuant to the provisions of Chapter 518, Acts of the 54th Texas Legislature, Regular Session, 1955, as amended, Chapter 30, Texas Water Code, as amended, Chapter 1371, Texas Government Code, as amended, and other applicable laws, and a bond resolution authorizing the issuance of the Bonds (the "Bond Resolution") adopted by the Board on October 25, 2017.
 In the Bond Resolution, the Board delegated to an officer of the Authority (the "Authorized Officer") the authority to complete the sale of the Bonds.
-The terms of the sale are included in a "Pricing Certificate" which has been approved and executed by the Authorized Officer and completed the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution").
-The Bonds are "Additional Bonds" permitted to be issued by the resolutions of the Board authorizing the issuance of the currently outstanding Red Oak Creek System Revenue Bonds.
+The terms of the sale are included in a "Pricing Certificate" which has been approved and executed by the Authorized Officer to complete the sale of the Bonds (the Bond Resolution and the Pricing Certificate are jointly referred to as the "Resolution").
+The Bonds are "Additional Bonds" permitted to be issued by the resolutions of the Board authorizing the issuance of the Outstanding Bonds (as defined in the Resolution) of the Red Oak Creek System.